Niharika-git-code/Spotify_clone-/README.md

               To run this project on your local machine:

-              -Clone the repository:
+              1.Clone the repository:

                  bash -git clone https://github.com/yourusername/spotify-clone.git

-              -Open the folder:
+              2.Open the folder:

                  bash -cd spotify-clone

-              -Open index.html in your browser.
+              3.Open index.html in your browser.